 Knowing where your vehicles are at all times is one of the main duties of a fleet manager which makes GPS tracking an essential feature.
 The rule is, if the software doesn’t have decent GPS tracking, you can do better.
 When sifting through potential candidates, you’ll want to look for software that provides live updates on vehicle locations or the closest to that in terms of duration.
 If you find yourself drifting towards the five-to-ten minute range, you’ve gone too far.
 With live updates, you can react immediately to any possible emergency, navigate your vehicles through traffic jams and blockages, as well as, efficiently coordinate your operations.
 If you’re always a step behind your vehicles, how will you maintain your edge?

 When on the road, it’s quite common to see drivers that tailgate, accelerate too much, and harshly brake all of a sudden.
 That’s when you know to keep your distance from them, but if this driver is one of yours, then you have another thing coming.
 Some fleet management software are equipped with features to detect sudden acceleration, braking, and excessive speeding, the symptoms of a careless driver.
-Such a feature will allow you to properly assess your drivers’ performance, and take action if necessary before a disaster occurs.
+Such a feature will allow you to properly assess your drivers’ performance.
+Action can be taken if necessary before a disaster occurs.
 Not to mention, if you keep your drivers at top performance, you’ll be able to save even more on fuel costs because poor habits like quick acceleration are gas-burners.

 What sort of analytics should you expect from a good software?
 Driving time, idle time, fuel consumption, and the route taken; these four factors are detrimental when it comes to impacting costs.
 One of the main steps a fleet manager takes before creating a trucking company is calculating potential expenses.
 A smart manager tries to find the best ways to cut costs before they even set up shop.
 Knowing the rate at which your vehicles consume fuel when driving, when idle, and being able to compare between the original routes and the taken ones will help you maximize efficiency.
 Not only will it help you manage your overall fuel consumption and minimize idle time, but it will also help you map out the routes for your vehicles.

 The careful monitoring of your vehicles’ health should, without a doubt, be one of your main concerns as a fleet manager.
+This is one of the best ways to keep up a good fleet management information system.
 Having a truck breakdown abruptly before or during a trip is any manager’s nightmare.
 That’s why it’s best to opt for a software that records vehicle health indicators such as battery voltage and fuel consumption.
 Through the software, you can then compare data, schedule vehicle maintenance, and set reminders for future maintenance dates.
-In doing so, you’ll be ensuring that your fleet is always healthy, fully-functional, and you’ll also be avoiding sudden mishaps and late deliveries.
+In doing so, you’ll be ensuring that your fleet is always healthy.
+You’ll also be avoiding sudden mishaps and late deliveries.

 If your fleet management system is any good, it should allow you to set alerts depending on your priorities.
 Wouldn’t you want your attention instantly directed towards a traffic jam or a speeding driver so you could react quickly?
 The same way you set a Google Alert to know when something is circulating the web, setting alerts through your software can help direct your focus where it’s needed.
 Especially because when dealing with a large fleet, it’s hard to keep track of your vehicles all at once.